2019 US-Canada Rules & Guidelines

 Travel Awards & Prizes

-Two (2) Travel Awards to be presented to each team advancing to Finals.
+Travel Awards to be presented to each team advancing to the Final Round.
 The Travel Award includes transportation via train, plane, or bus to New York City, hotel room, and most meals.
 Students will be informed of all specific costs covered when they are invited to finals.

-Prizes will be award as followed (to be distributed in late November 2018):
+Prizes will be awarded as followed (to be distributed in late November 2019):

 - First Place Team: $1,000

 Disclosure of Entry Distribution